MoSadie/Island-Optimized/README.md

 # Island Optimized

 Island Optimized is a modpack designed for playing on the [MCC Island](https://mccisland.net) server.
-It is based on an [optimized client mod list by the Aeltumn of the Noxcrew](https://mccisland.net/threads/guide-optimized-client-for-playing-on-mcci.2943/).
+It is initally based on an [optimized client mod list by the Aeltumn of the Noxcrew](https://mccisland.net/threads/guide-optimized-client-for-playing-on-mcci.2943/).

 There are three flavors of the pack: